Metaeconomics Bridges the Gap

 Metaeconomics in Production Giving Rise to the Supply Curve

 Now, in some of my Blogs I use the production version of said Figures, which serve to explain where the supply curve comes from.
 I replace the axis with inputs --- nonallocable inputs --- to produce joint products like joint private market & public government products, e.g. cars & roads.
-If you want me to do a Production Metaeconomics for Dummies teaching element, let me know!
-You would see similar appearing figures, with the last one showing that every production process has a joint self & other-interest, joint private & public-interest: Like burn carbon fuels & manage carbon dioxide releases to the Spaceship Earth system; like produce corn & wildlife in the same field on a farm.
-Also, on the production model, see several of my published papers (see the Vitae available in the About section of the Website), including Lynne et al. (2016), as well as Chapter 8 in Lynne (2020).
+You would see similar appearing figures, like in Figure 5, with showing that every production process has a joint self & other-interest, joint private & public-interest: Like burn carbon fuels & manage carbon dioxide releases to the Spaceship Earth system; like produce corn & wildlife in the same field on a farm.

 Does this help?
 Let me know how I can help you make better sense of Dual Interest Theory in Metaeconomics, as something that transcends and otherwise supplements without replacing Single Interest Theory in Microeconomics.

-Altman, M. Behavioral Economics for Dummies.
-Mississauga, ON: John Wiley and Sons Canada, Ltd., Kindle, 2012.
+Altman, M. Behavioral Economics For Dummies.
+Mississauga, ON: John Wiley and Sons Canada, Ltd., Kindle Ed., 2012

 Lynne, G. D. Metaeconomics: Tempering Excessive Greed.
 New York: Palgrave Macmillan, 2020 (see ways to purchase the book in the Blog on this site: https://www.metaeconomics.info/post/just-in-time-for-xmas-presents ).